 One evening we decamped (via tut-tut) to a local hall/theatre where we were treated to some local music and traditional dance, it was a very touristy affair with quite a few people, but it was enjoyable and the buffet was amazing.
 I snapped a few pictures (see below) everyone was impressed with the bright colours of the costumes and the extraordinary finger bending!

-The night life in Siem Reap was quite vibrant but also quite seedy, lot's of balding middle aged European blokes cruising around trying to pick up Asian girls.
+The night life in Siem Reap was quite vibrant but also quite seedy, lot's of balding middle aged European blokes cruising around trying to pick up Asian girls (and/or boys?).
 It was sad to see but inevitable I suppose when you have such a wealth gap.
 I do wonder though, some of the girls must be quite disappointed when they ultimately find out that the bloke they latched onto is a divorced plumber from Rochdale, still, hopefully some find what they're looking for.
 There's one street in the town named "Beer Street" (I'm sure it's not really called that) where all the action takes place after dark, I snapped the picture below, it looks colourful but in reality was like running a gauntlet of people trying to sell you things, we walked through it one night (on the way home from a restaurant) but didn't spend any time there.

 One point of interest, the coloured cubes hanging from the overhead wires were for the local beer which was amusingly called "Krud", I guess it's an acquired taste.